3 Things To Do In Springdale and Zion National Park in FebruaryFeb 17, 2017

 3 Things To Do In Springdale and Zion National Park in February

-This is a fantastic short-and-sweet hike that you don’t have to rely on shuttle services to drop you off.
+This is a fantastic short-and-sweet hike that thrives during a Zion winter that you don’t have to rely on shuttle services to drop you off.
 Start to finish, this trail will take about an hour and is not very strenuous.
 Kids can come for sure, but probably not the really little ones as there are some sections with no guard rails.
 On this trail, you’ll see some incredible sights, including a surprisingly cool top-down view of the Route 9 switchbacks as well as the Pine Creek slot canyon, among others.
 Perfect weather + Canyon Overlook trail = winning.

 For our full write-up of the Canyon Overlook trail Click Here